-Eastern and Southern Africa has experienced rapid economic and agricultural growth over the last 10 to 15 years.
-However, despite moderate declines in poverty and hunger, the region is still home to some of the largest numbers of vulnerable populations, particularly in the Horn of Africa.
+Eastern and Southern Africa have experienced rapid economic and agricultural growth over the last 10 to 15 years.
+Despite moderate declines in poverty and hunger, the regions are still home to some of the largest numbers of vulnerable populations, particularly in the Horn of Africa.
 IFPRI is working to ensure that this recent growth is both sustained and inclusive of the poor and vulnerable.

 IFPRI has had a long history of engagement in Africa, and today it invests about 50 percent of its programmatic budget in work on the continent.
 To better meet research needs and achieve greater impact on the ground, IFPRI launched country project offices, as well as the Eastern and Southern Africa Office (ESAO) and the West and Central Africa Office (WCAO).